johnbeynon/stash-api/README.md

-# Pliny Template app
+# Stash-api

-This is the template app used by the [Pliny](https://github.com/interagent/pliny) gem.
+This is the Stash-API

-For more information please refer to the gem docs.